Brehon: The Brehon laws and Anglo-Norman invasion of 1169

-One of the most notable of these craftsmen was Saint Assicus, who became the first Bishop of Elphin.
-He came from druidic family lineage but converted to Christianity, as was the case with many of the earliest Irish Saints, with the advent of Christianity.
-Artefacts such as Cross of Cong, The Aghadoe Crosier and Shrine of Manchan of Mohill have been associated with a workshop linked to Saint Assicus in Elphin.
-Many believe Saint Assicus is actually the same person as Saint Tassac.
-Saint Tassac of Raholp had a similar trade.
-He was the metalworker who decorated the first-ever Christian church in Ireland, established by Saint Patrick near present-day Downpatrick, called the Church of Raholp in Saul.
-The church started out as an old barn donated by a local Druid chieftain called Dichu.

 Law of the Tanistry

 The ancient law of succession or Tanistry has its origins in Brehon law.
 It was a Gaelic custom where legally the eldest son (Tánaiste) succeeded his father to exclusion of all collateral claimants.
 In terms of land inheritance it was a similar system to Gavelkind in ancient Ireland.
 In the case of failure of the presumptive heir or eldest to the throne, other sons were regarded as righdhamhua which means "king material" or "King in the making".

-According to Adomnán, life of Columba, it states when selecting a capable king for Dál Riada, Saint Columba acted in accordance with the Law of the Tanistry when he deselected the then Tánaiste, a feeble prince, Eoganán in favour of his younger brother Áedhán, both sons of Gabrán mac Domangairt. Áedhán had trained at the institute of Iona.
+When selecting a capable king for Dál Riada, Saint Columba acted in accordance with the Law of the Tanistry when he deselected the then Tánaiste, a feeble prince, Eoganán in favour of his younger brother Áedhán, both sons of Gabrán mac Domangairt. Áedhán had trained at the institute of Iona.
 Saint Columba sat him on the "stone of fate", and he solemnly anointed him King of the Scottish Dal Riada.
 It was said to be the first known example of an ordination in Britain and Ireland.